The Return of the Singularities: Applications of the Smeared Null Energy Condition: Conclusion

 In general, SNEC can be used in scenarios when achronal ANEC cannot be used, since it can be applied to smaller achronal pieces of chronal curves.
 Examples include different traversable wormholes such as the one proposed by Gao, Jafferis and Wall \cite{Gao:2016bin}.
 A different direction is the case of the area theorem and its tension with black hole evaporation.
 Comparison of SNEC with different proposed bounds such as the quantum null energy condition \cite{Bousso:2015wca} or the GSL \cite{PhysRevD.9.3292} are an interesting direction.
 In a different application, bounce cosmology scenarios often require the violation of singularity theorems \cite{Cai:2016hea, Battefeld:2014uga} which is attributed to the violation of NEC by quantum fields.
 Using a singularity theorem obeyed by quantum fields, these models can be critically re-examined.

 We do not have an example where SNEC is saturated.
 Therefore, it may be that a stronger bound than SNEC is true.
 It would be interesting to find an example saturating SNEC, or to suggest a stronger bound.
+One example where a stronger bound was proven was in \cite{Rosso:2020cub} where they proved a positivity result for incomplete (but maximally extended) achronal null geodesics in $AdS^2 \times Sd_2$.

 Finally, it would be very nice to derive a version of the field theory SNEC that is independent of the UV cutoff.
 This will require smearing over additional directions.
-Some results along these lines will appear in \cite{Fliss:2021un}.
+Some results along these lines appear in \cite{Fliss:2021gdz}.